project-dynasty/auth-service/README.md

 1. Clone the repository.
 2. Run `mvn clean install` to build the application.
-3. Start the application using `mvn spring-boot:run`.
+3. Start the application using `java -jar "file-name"`.
-4. The application will be available at `http://localhost:8080`.
+4. The application will be available at `http://localhost:6472`.

 ## Usage